-E.g. in the Netherlands, the Supervisory Committee on the Intelligence and Security Services (SCISS) has called for the introduction of an Inspector-General for security, see Annual Report 2005-2006 of the SCISS, p.
+&lt;sup>77 E.g. in the Netherlands, the Supervisory Committee on the Intelligence and Security Services (SCISS) has called for the introduction of an Inspector-General for security, see Annual Report 2005-2006 of the SCISS, p.
 8.

-65 Lustgarten, op.cit. p.68.
+&lt;sup>78 Lustgarten, op.cit. p.68.

-- 143. One example of a body exercising specialised and continuous supervision is the Austrian Rechtschutzbeauftragter.
-This is an independent expert appointed for a period of 5 years by the President of the Republic on the proposal of the government after having heard the presidents of the Parliament, of the Constitutional Court and of the Administrative Court.
-The position and tasks of the Rechtschutzbeauftragter are regulated by statute, and he/she reports yearly to the minister of the interior who transmits the report to the special Sub-committee of Parliament. - 144.
-Whether an office of this kind reports to the government or to Parliament, in either case, careful legal delineation of its jurisdiction, independence and powers are vital.
+- 148. Whether an office of this kind reports to the government or to Parliament, in either case, careful legal delineation of its jurisdiction, independence and powers are vital.
 Independent officials may be asked to review an agency's performance against one or more of several standards: efficiency, compliance with government policies or targets, propriety or legality.
-66 In any instance, however, the office will need unrestricted access to files and personnel in order to be able to come to a reliable assessment.
+In any instance, however, the office will need unrestricted access to files and personnel in order to be able to come to a reliable assessment.
 In practice an independent official is unlikely to be able to scrutinize more than a fraction of the work of an agency.
-Some of these offices work by "sampling" the work and files of the agencies overseen this gives an incentive for the agency to establish more widespread procedures and produces a ripple effect. - 145.
+Some of these offices work by "sampling" the work and files of the agencies overseen this gives an incentive for the agency to establish more widespread procedures and produces a ripple effect. - 149.
 One area where the government (and parliament) will want particular reassurance is financial auditing.
-Both the executive and the parliament have a legitimate interest in ensuring that budgets voted for intelligence are spent lawfully and effectively A precondition for external auditing is obviously that clear internal rules exist on authorisation of expenditure and that these are followed strictly.
-67 - 146.
+Both the executive and the parliament have a legitimate interest in ensuring that budgets voted for intelligence are spent lawfully and effectively A precondition for external auditing is obviously that clear internal rules exist on authorisation of expenditure and that these are followed strictly. - 150.
 As already mentioned, strengthening governmental controls over an agency carries with it certain dangers.
 A variety of mechanisms can be used to limit the potential for political manipulation and abuse of the agency.
 One method is to give legal safeguards for the agency heads through security of tenure, to set legal limits to what the agencies can be asked to do, and to establish independent mechanisms for raising concerns about abuses.
 These provisions help against both improper pressure being applied on the head of the agency and abuse of the office.
-Hence, it is common to find provisions for security of tenure, subject to removal for wrongdoing.68 Where staff from security agencies fear improper political manipulation it is vital also that they have available procedures with which to raise these concerns outside the organisation.
-These include the right for officials to refuse unreasonable governmental instructions (for example, to supply information on domestic political opponents) and whistle-blowing or grievance procedures. - 147.
+Hence, it is common to find provisions for security of tenure, subject to removal for wrongdoing.
+Where staff from security agencies fear improper political manipulation it is vital also that they have available procedures with which to raise these concerns outside the organisation.
+These include the right for officials to refuse unreasonable governmental instructions (for example, to supply information on domestic political opponents) and whistle-blowing or grievance procedures. - 151.
 There are also commonsense reasons for a formal separation between executive oversight and managerial control of the agencies and their operations.
 It will be impossible for political leaders to act as a source of external control if they are too closely involved in day-to-day matters and the whole oversight scheme will be weakened.
-There is the danger also of politicising the intelligence cycle, with the consequence that the analysis stage and the end-product will be less useful.
-69
+There is the danger also of politicising the intelligence cycle, with the consequence that the analysis stage and the end-product will be less useful. - 152.
+This suggests that there should be a clear delineation of distinct but complementary roles for the executive and agency heads.
+Canadian legislation embodies the principle in the Canadian Security Intelligence Service Act 1984, referring to the Director of the Service having "the control and management of the Service" that is "under the direction" of the Minister.
+Similarly, Polish intelligence legislation clearly distinguishes between the respective competences of the Prime Minister and the Heads of the Agencies (Art.
+7 Internal Security Agency and Foreign Intelligence Agency Act 2002).